abetusk/ellemal-data/citizen-dark/instructions/instructions.md

 the laser cutter and the materials being cut.

-Some common options to improve the cuts are re-encorcing thin black lines in the original art, altering the laser cutter power and changing the cut laser cut speed.
+Some common options to improve the cuts are reinforcing thin black lines in the original art, altering the laser cutter power and changing the cut laser cut speed.

 ![cut patch](img/laser-cut-5.jpg)